Healthdirect Free Australian health advice you can count on.

 Swollen or painful testicle

-If pain is severe, or came on suddenly, seek medical help immediately by either calling your doctor, going to your nearest emergency department or calling an ambulance on triple zero (000).
+If pain in your testicles is severe, or came on suddenly, seek medical help immediately by either calling your doctor, going to your nearest emergency department or calling an ambulance on triple zero (000).
 It may be a sign of a serious illness that requires urgent treatment.

 What causes swollen or painful testicles?

-Scrotal swelling or pain could be caused by many things, including:
+Scrotal swelling or pain is caused by many things, including:

-• a cyst — fluid-filled sac that can feel like a small, hard lump when touched.
-Cysts are usually harmless
+Cysts are fluid-filled sacs that can feel like a small, hard lump when touched.
+Cysts that cause painful testes are usually harmless.

-• testicular torsion.
-This happens when a testicle twists in the scrotum and cuts off the blood supply, and causes swelling.
-This is a medical emergency — unless the condition is treated quickly, the testicle can die
+Testicular torsion is another cause of swelling and pain.
+This happens when a testicle twists in the scrotum and cuts off the blood supply and causes swelling.
+This is a medical emergency — unless the condition is treated quickly, the testicle can die.

 How are swollen or painful testes diagnosed?

-Your doctor will examine your testicles and may also order urine tests and imaging tests such as an ultrasound.
+Your doctor will examine your testicles.
+They may also order urine tests and imaging tests such as an ultrasound.

 How are swollen or painful testes treated?